-We have grown our customer accounts from approximately 17,000 as of December 31, 2013 to approximately 39,000 as of December 31, 2015, located in more than 150 countries.
+We have grown our customer accounts from approximately 26,000 as of December 31, 2014 to approximately 54,000 as of December 31, 2016.
 We define a customer account as a purchaser of our products.
 Customer accounts are typically organizations.
 In some cases, organizations will have multiple groups purchasing our software, which we count as discrete customer accounts.
-No customer represented more than 10% of our total revenues in 2015, 2014 or 2013.
+No customer represented more than 10% of our total revenues in 2016, 2015 or 2014.